Misterblue/misterblue.github.io/programming/notes/Javascript-and-Flatbuffers.md

 var builtMsg = frog.message.endmessage(builder);
 ```

-This didn't work and the reason is that what is really happening with the
+This didn't work because what is really happening with the
-'add' operations is placing offsets and data into the output message in the `builder`.
+'add' operations is the placement of offsets and data into the output
+message in the `builder`.
 That is,
 for performance reasons and to eliminate copies and transforms, the message
 is constructed as the tables are built.
 The thing I didn't get from the examples on the web site was that there needs
 to be only one `flatbuffers.Builder` for each message sent and it must be used
 to build all the structs and tables that will be in that message.
-This fact is hidden in comments about building tables non-recursively
+This fact is hidden in discussions about building tables non-recursively
 and building up vectors before building the base table.

 So, the solution is to create one `flatbuffers.Builder` per message and pass that